codacy/pulse-user-docs/docs/one-click-integrations/github-integration.md

     -   Pulse considers a deployment every merged pull request that **targets the default branch** of the repository.
     -   The deployment date is the timestamp when the corresponding pull request is merged.
     -   The set of changes in a deployment is the list of commits in the corresponding pull request.
 Pulse correctly tracks your changes even if you squash the commits when merging the pull request.
-    -   Pulse associates all GitHub teams of the author of a merged pull request with the corresponding deployment, excluding teams with less than three members.
+    -   Pulse associates all GitHub teams of the author of a merged pull request with the corresponding deployment, excluding teams with less than two members.
 Pulse only takes changes to GitHub teams into account on pull requests merged after those changes.

 -   **Use semantic versioning tags**